Kaidus clutched the metallic ring in his hand, smiling at how easy his work had just become.

 “We have just passed through the town of Arsalt.
 It’ll be another 12 days before we reach Ferrent.”
 The one in charge of this new operation replied.

-Zavon could hear the sounds of hooves thundering through the ring.
+Zavon could hear the sound of hooves thundering through the ring.

 “Contact me immediately if anything comes up.
 Even if you are on the brink of death!”
 He commanded.